Approvals

 Scripts are always approved to be executed by a designated analyst, that holds a secret analyst key.
 When using the platform to approve scripts, the platform will use the analyst key that is stored inside the platform itself.

+When an analyst is using a Jupyter notebook, they can use Cells -> Run all (or Kernel -> Restart & Run all).
 This will start recording a script, run the commands in order against in the design mode, and save the script to the specified filename.

 The approvers will use to platform to examine the script.
 They will approve it if they determine all information produced by the analysis meets the parameters of the collaboration agreement.
 To approve, they digitally sign the script using their private key (approver key), and authorize the script for execution by a designated analyst.
 Usually, this is also the analyst that created the script.

 Once the script has been approved, the analyst will obtain a digitally signed version of the script file.
-The analyst can then perform the analysis:
+The analyst can then perform the analysis.

 import crandas as cd